Eduard-Konovka/cake-decorations-admin/README.md

 # Web application of a product online store

+**_This is a commercial open source project.
+And it is in the development stage!
+You can watch the development and improvement of this application in real time 😉_**

-A single-page web application of an online productstore.
+## A single-page web application of an online productstore

-The application allows you to search for products by part of the title; filter a selection of products by four price ranges or a certain price; sort products in descending and ascending order by SKU (Stock Keeping Unit, article number) or by price.
+The application allows you to search for products by part of the title; filter a selection of products by four price ranges or a certain price; sort products in descending and ascending order by SKU (Stock Keeping Unit, article number, identification number) or by price.
 On the page of a separate product, you can use a thematic tag to go to the list of products with a topic corresponding to the tag, so the application also implements sorting by thematic tags.
 On the page of a separate product, there is additionally a link to the Google search engine for the keywords of the product title.
 Both on the page of a separate product and in the cart, the amount of the order of a particular product is automatically calculated depending on the quantity, in addition, the total amount of the order of all products and their quantity is calculated in the cart.
 For convenience, in the cart, the transition from the cart to the page of a separate product is additionally implemented.

 The project is located [cake-decorations-by-tetiana-chechina.netlify.app](https://cake-decorations-by-tetiana-chechina.netlify.app)